Uminosachi/sd-webui-inpaint-anything/README.md

 ### Mask only Tab

 * Gives ability to just save mask without any other processing, so it's then possible to use the mask in img2img's `Inpaint upload` with any model/extensions/tools you already have in your AUTOMATIC1111.
+* `Get mask as alpha of image` button: Save the mask as RGBA image, with the mask put into the alpha channel of the input image.
+* `Get mask` button: Save the mask as RGB image.
 * After the `Get mask` button press you can use `Send to img2img inpaint` button under the mask image to send both input image and mask to the img2img tab.

 ![UI image](images/inpaint_anything_ui_image_1.png)